 My research primarily focuses on American popular music, 1950s to present.
 I have specific interest in form and the way in which contrast affects the study and analysis of formal structures in popular and rock songs.
 My dissertation, titled “Examining Contrast in Popular and Rock Music” brings the concept of contrast into focus by offering analytical tools that focus on sameness and difference through the lens of both static and dynamic analysis.

 I am committed to the transmission of music theory to a general audience: there has been a rise in the public’s interest in theoretical and analytical topics in the past several years.
 However, a disconnect between journalists, editors, and academics remains.
 It is a duty of music theorists to make our scholarship and field accessible to an audience who is eager to learn more.
-You can read my recent work of public music theory in the Washington Post here.
+You can read my recent work in public music theory published in the Washington Post here or here.

-“The Dance-Chorus in Recent Top-40 Music.” the Annual Conference of Music Theory Midwest, May 19, 2018, London, Ontario.
+“The Dance-Chorus in Recent Top-40 Music.”
+Presented at the Annual Conference of Music Theory Midwest, London, Ontario, 2018.

 “Music Theory’s Role in Mainstream Digital Journalism.”
 Presented at the Public Music Discourse Conference, Columbia, SC, 2018.